rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/10_platformio/parameters.md

 | 12  | FLAG_RELAY_ACID      | Enable/disable acid addition                                     |
 | 13  | FLAG_RELAY_BASE      | Enable/disable base addition                                     |

-The status is currently the `AZ` parameter.
+The status is currently the <kbd>AZ</kbd> parameter.
 You can change the status by changing this value.
 For example, if you want to force the bioreactor to go in the emptying state you should ensure that the bits for the outputs, let's say `FLAG_OUTPUT_1` & `FLAG_OUTPUT_3` are set.
-In other words, you may have to add `2^2 (4) + 2^4 (16) = 20` to your value of the parameter `AZ` (in the case it was not yet enabled).
+In other words, you may have to add `2^2 (4) + 2^4 (16) = 20` to your value of the parameter <kbd>AZ</kbd> (in the case it was not yet enabled).
 Same procedure is to be implemented for filling and all commands.

 :::danger
 The param `PARAM_STATUS` is the main control when you are running the bioreactor protocol, be sure that those manual changes do not affect your actual test.